DRONE RULES IN THE FAROE ISLANDS

 There are strict restrictions around Vágar Airport and helicopter landing sites.

-As a general rule, drone pilots without the required competencies must keep at least:
+As a general rule, drone pilots without the required competencies and permissions must keep at least:

 • 5 km from Vágar Airport